emkurilkoryumin/blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Kurilko-Ryumin Eugene student of RUDN University His research interests include information security and artificial intelligence.
-{style="text-align: justify;"}
+First year student at the Faculty of Physics, Mathematics and Natural Sciences.